Home

 Consumer Reports and IQAir

-Consumer Reports Magazine is the exception - they consistently rank air purifiers differently than every expert.
+Consumer Reports Magazine is the exception - they consistently rank air purifiers differently than every expert, offering little supporting documentation.

 The 2007 Consumer Reports (CR) air cleaner rankings, titled "Filtering the Claims," did little to mollify critics of CR's testing methods and evaluation criteria.

-Consumer Reports ranked the IQAir HealthPro Plus 20th, about the same as in 2005, again relying entirely on a heavily criticized 20 minute large diameter particle filtering test.
+Consumer Reports ranked the IQAir HealthPro Plus number 20, about the same as in 2005, again relying entirely on a heavily criticized 20 minute large diameter particle filtering test.

 CR's test is a virtual copy of the Association of Home Appliance Manufacturers (AHAM) CADR tests, also criticized here as inadequate and self-serving.